University Dissertations on Fevers and Gynaecology

 Checkout now

-An extraordinary collection, bound up very soon after the last was published, of eighty-seven doctoral dissertations presented to the ancient medical school at Montpellier in the first ten years of the nineteenth century.
 The four volumes are divided into two sets, the first containing theses on fevers (including a number on yellow fever and tropical diseases), and the second on gynaecology, including a number of studies of puberty in girls, on puerperal fever, and on pregnancy.
-The doctors presenting their theses (almost all, if the dedications are to go by, from medical families) come from all over France and beyond; a thesis on typhus, dated 1803, is by Thomas S. Crawford of Baltimore, demonstrating some of the links between Napoleonic France and the still new United States.
+The doctors presenting their theses (almost all, if the dedications are anything to go by, from medical families) come from all over France and beyond; a thesis on typhus, dated 1803, is by Thomas S. Crawford of Baltimore, demonstrating some of the links between Napoleonic France and the young United States.

 Among the dissertations are works on the qualities required in a surgeon in cases of fever, essays on gastric fever, a study on gangrene in hospitals, reflections on the outbreak of yellow fever on board Le Formidable during the French campaign in Saint Domingue, general studies of human and mammalian reproduction, works on menstruation and barrenness, medico-legal studies of virginity and rape, sterility, and infanticide, essays on problems with breastfeeding, several essays on chlorosis, and one on nymphomania.